 The internet can help you a lot, especially when it comes to teaching yourself to play the drums.
 There are websites with simplified tabs, practical advice on things like tuning your drum kit, etc.

 Whether you like reggae, funk, rock, or folk music, you can play along to your favourite songs and improve your drumming technique.
 Even if your determination is your favourite learning resource, it doesn’t hurt to have some tabs on hand to help you.

-If you still don’t feel confident teaching yourself to play the drums, you can always look at learning to play the drums online, in a drum school, or with the help of a private tutor who can tailor their lessons specifically to you!
+If you still don’t feel confident teaching yourself to play the drums, you can always look at learning to play the drums online, in a drum school, at a music conservatoire or with the help of a private tutor who can tailor their lessons specifically to you!
 A tutor can work with you to establish a learning plan with goals that are appropriate to your level and learning style.
 They can also take the time to focus on anything you’re struggling with if you tell them.

 The drums are a percussion instrument that requires a lot of work!
 They are integral in almost every popular song nowadays and are famous around the world.
 This is one great reason to start learning how to play them.